Frances Metcalfe first learnt to read music at the age of four. She is now a retired peripatetic music teacher specialising in the violin.

 The People of Stalingrad are in a joyous fervent mood.
 Almost too happy, there is the underlying element of a slapstick number from a musical, something not to be taken too seriously - so forgive me if it's all surface water, let's not swim out too deep and see what's really down in the depths.

 The Glory takes its time, bringing all together for the common good, a mixture of brassy affirmation and childlike naïvity.
-The tenor and bass take the stage as leaders of the pack and fisinshes with a seld satisfied expanse of well being.
+The tenor and bass take the stage as leaders of the pack and finishes with a seld satisfied expanse of well-being.

-Liszt found it difficult not to depart form the softly spoke murmuring of the opening style.
-In the middle section the wind has definitely picked up and is swaying the frees around before it all calms down and the leaves once more return to their murmuring selves.
+Liszt found it difficult not to depart from the softly spoke murmuring of the opening style.
+In the middle section, the wind has definitely picked up and is swaying the frees around before it all calms down, and the leaves once more return to their murmuring selves.